deepmodeling/tbplas/doc/source/tutorial/prim_cell/model_complex.rst

 Build complex primitive cells
 =============================

-In this tutorial we demonstrate how to construct complex primitive cells using the python-based modeling tools.
+In this tutorial, we demonstrate how to construct complex primitive cells using the python-based modeling tools.
 The scripts are located at ``examples/prim_cell/model/graphene_rect.py`` and ``examples/prim_cell/model/graphene_nr.py``.
 TBPLaS offers two sets of modeling tools: Python-based and Cython-based.
 Python-based tools are designed for models of moderate size, and all work at the primitive